-- This photo featured a close-up shot of your makeup-perfect face with a pair of gorgeous earrings
+- The photo featured a close-up of your makeup-perfect face with a pair of gorgeous earrings.

-- If he/she also has LIKEtoKNOW.it installed on their phones when they liked your post, they’ll receive an e-mail with links directing them to where they can buy the earrings, or all makeup products used (as well as where to buy them).
+- If that follower also has LIKEtoKNOW.it installed on their phones when they liked your post, they’ll receive an email with links directing them to where they can buy the earrings and all the makeup products you used.

-- If this follower buys as a result, you get paid a commission from the sale.
+- If this follower buys from when they clicked the link, you get paid a commission from the sale.

-Imagine how much money you can earn from Instagram if you have thousands of people stalking the things you wear via LIKEtoKNOW.it.
+Imagine how much money you can earn from Instagram if you have thousands of people stalking the things you wear, use, or feature via LIKEtoKNOW.it.

-- When an Instagram follower buys that product on your store, the drop-ship supplier will handle processing, shipping, post-sale customer service on your behalf.
+- When an Instagram follower buys that product on your store, the dropship supplier will handle processing, shipping, and post-sale customer service on your behalf.

-- You earn either a pre-discussed flat fee, or percentage of the sale as commission.
+- You earn either a pre-discussed flat fee or a percentage of the sale as commission.